March 21, 2023

 As per the Maternity Protection Act 1994, pregnant employees are entitled to maternity leave in Ireland.

-Employees on maternity leave must have a minimum of 39 weeks of PRSI contributions paid for a 12-month period before the first day of their maternity leave.
+Employees taking maternity leave must have a minimum of 39 weeks of PRSI contributions paid for a 12-month period before the first day of their maternity leave.

 Alternatively:

-The relevant tax year is the second-last year before the one in which you claim your Maternity Benefit.
-For instance, if your period of maternity leave starts in 2024, the relevant tax year would be 2022, and the year after that would be 2023.
+The relevant tax year is the second-last year before the one in which your employees claim their Maternity Benefit.
+For instance, if an employee’s period of maternity leave starts in 2025, the relevant tax year would be 2023, and the year after that would be 2024.

-You can also qualify for Maternity Benefit if you’ve made at least 26 weeks of PRSI payments in the relevant tax year and the year before.
+Your employees can also qualify for Maternity Benefit if they’ve made at least 26 weeks of PRSI payments in the relevant tax year and the year before.

 Self-employed people (in insurable employment) must have a minimum of 52 weeks of PRSI contributions at Class S in the relevant tax year.